phalcon-orphanage/docs/en/reference/security.rst

 “md5_” and “sha1_”.
 However, hardware evolves each day, and becomes faster, these algorithms are becoming vulnerable to brute force attacks.
 These attacks are also known as `rainbow tables`_.

-To solve this problem we can use hash algorithms as bcrypt.
+To solve this problem we can use hash algorithms as bcrypt_.
 Why bcrypt?
-Thanks to its “Eksblowfish” key setup algorithm we could make the password encryption as “slow” as we want.
+Thanks to its “Eksblowfish_” key setup algorithm we could make the password encryption as “slow” as we want.
 Slow algorithms make the process to calculate the real password behind a hash extremely difficult if not impossible.
 This will protect your for a long time from a possible attack using rainbow tables.